After years of promise, CSS3 has finally arrived in style (if you'll

 value of 0 so it won't be dynamically resized, and it's half the height

 and width of its parent.
 The parent has the value 'center' for its box-align and box-pack properties, so the child will be positioned in the centre both horizontally and vertically.
+We showed how to make layouts with FlexBox in more detail in a previous article

 You can read more about FlexBox in the .net magazine article The CSS3 Flexible Box model explained.
 It's currently implemented in Firefox, Chrome, Safari and IE10PP, with the relevant browser prefixes (-moz-,-webkit-, and -ms-), and there's a JS Polyfill, Flexie, you can experiment with.
 Be aware that the syntax is changing; details are in the latest draft of the specification.